azlabsjs/js-datetime/README.md

 ### ParseMonth

-Funtional interface for converting Roman Calendar month index into a language dependant label using pre-configured list of months with.
+Functional interface for converting Roman Calendar month index into a language dependant label using pre-configured list of months with.

 ### GetTimeAgo